Aducj1910/IPLSimulator/README.md

 ## How to download it
 (I would recommend cloning the code since it is more up to date, several bug fixes are not delivered to the exe download until about a week later)

-Go to this link - http://bit.ly/2Ss1fwL (You can also use the official GitHub pre-release, I just use this link to track the number of downloads) and run the installer. (note that you will not get updates if you download this)
+Use the official GitHub pre-release (https://github.com/Aducj1910/IPLSimulator/releases), and choose to download **only the setup exe file**. (note that you will not get updates automatically) and run the file. (see below for detailed download instruction)

 (DONT FORGET TO CREATE A FOLDER CALLED "scores" inside the game folder after installation)

-1. Once you have downloaded the "Aducj1910_IPL_Sim" exe file click on it.
+1. Once you have downloaded the "Setup_Aducj1910_IPLSim" exe file click on it.
 2. Click on "more info" and "run anyway" on the Windows Defender popup
 3. open the "expo" folder created
 4. create an empty folder inside the expo folder called "scores"